IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 ## Usage for UID2 Sharers

 A UID2 sharer is any participant that wants to share UID2s with another participant.
-Advertisers and data providers can share UID2s with other authorized UID2 sharing participants via Snowflake. <!-- For details, see [UID2 Sharing Overview](../sharing/sharing-overview). -->
+Advertisers and data providers can share UID2s with other authorized UID2 sharing participants via Snowflake.
+For details, see [UID2 Sharing: Overview](../sharing/sharing-overview).

 A sharing participant must encrypt [raw UID2s](../ref-info/glossary-uid#gl-raw-uid2) into [UID2 tokens](../ref-info/glossary-uid#gl-uid2-token) before sending them to another participant.